 HTML5 elements

-Modern HTML5 elements were used on the web page where it was possible.
-This includes header, footer and section elements for the main page structure as well as video and canvas elements to display the video feeds and enable users to draw overlay indicatiors without the use of external plugins.
+Where possible, modern HTML5 elements were used on the web page.
+This includes header, footer and section elements for the main page structure as well as video and canvas elements to display the video feeds and enable users to draw overlay indicators without the use of external plugins.

 User interaction

 The complete programming logic and user interaction was implemented with JavaScript.
-This includes all WebRTC functionality and the signaling communication with the management server necessary to set up connections between two peers.
+This includes all WebRTC functionality and the signalling communication with the management server necessary to set up connections between two peers.
 These functions are triggered by the users‘ page interactions, like clicks on buttons.

 Responsive design